From the Colorectal Specialists at St. Charles: Four Things to Know

 If you do need surgery, there are now options that can result in less pain and hospitalization

-Laparoscopic techniques allow a colorectal surgeon to operate on the lower digestive tract using several smaller incisions.
+Robotic surgery and laparoscopic techniques allow a colorectal surgeon to operate on the lower digestive tract using several smaller incisions.
 By avoiding large surgical incisions, patients may enjoy shorter recovery time and return home sooner.